 We have been working closely with academics from a number of universities to explore how academic thinking can support work with local places on challenging barriers to information sharing.
 To read more about our academics and their work and the seminars they hold, please visit our academic's page.

 Meet the team

 Steering the information sharing ship is the Centre’s captain (our director) Stephen Curtis.
-Stephen's girl Friday is Jane Brennan who always makes sure he is on the right ship (or train!)
+Stephen's assistant is Jane Brennan who always makes sure he is on the right ship (or train!)

 Stephen has a motley crew behind him which includes two teams at the Centre; the engagement team (overseen by Nicola Underdown and Claire Everitt) who work with local areas across England to help uncover and understand what is limiting good information sharing between them and their partners, and the dissemination team (managed by Holly Bremner) who work to capture the learning and good practice from local areas, and through a range of channels share this with relevant audiences to help them address and overcome similar issues.
 Last but not least Joanna Huxton is our national liaison manager and it is Joanna who uses all the learning and good practice gathered on the ground to inform central government departments, and influence national policy.

 Click on the pictures of the crew below for more info.

 At the moment we don't have any opportunities to join the team.